ranja-sarkar/Classification/index.md

 # Prologue

+Classification in machine learning has evolved from the statistical and rule-based era around 1950s to SVMs and ensemble methods in the 1990s to the modern deep learning era.
+With advanced architectures of the transformers, it has further evolved for sequential data and natural language processing.

 We fit a supervised machine learning model to data to classify data by performing regression.
 The target in the dataset is typically binary, meaning the class labels are 1/0 or YES/NO and the outcome of regression is probability values.
 The probabilities are converted into the class labels based on the classification or probability threshold.
-This is set to 0.5 for a balanced (classes) dataset.
+This is set to 0.5 for a dataset with balanced classes.
 The probability values need posthoc calibration, discussed in chapter 4 of the book.

 # Chapters